HansTtito/Tivy/README.md

 ## 📄 Supported Data Structure

-`Tivy` is designed to work with the data structure of Peru's Ministry of Production (PRODUCE).
+`Tivy` is designed to work with the data structure of fishery data of Peru.
 Typical input files include:

 - **Haul logbooks** (`calas`): Records of fishing operations with coordinates and catch data
 - **Fishing trip logbooks** (`faenas`): Information on trips, vessels, and dates